-The Company's operating and reportable segments as of April 3, 2021 are MP and IDP based on the organizational structure and information reviewed by the Company's Chief Executive Officer, who is the Company's chief operating decision maker ("CODM"), and these segments are managed separately based on the end markets and applications they support.
+The Company's operating and reportable segments as of April 2, 2022 are MP and IDP based on the organizational structure and information reviewed by the Company's Chief Executive Officer, who is the Company's chief operating decision maker ("CODM"), and these segments are managed separately based on the end markets and applications they support.
 The CODM allocates resources and assesses the performance of each operating segment primarily based on operating income.

-MP is a global supplier of cellular, UWB and Wi-Fi solutions for a variety of applications, including smartphones, wearables, laptops, tablets and IoT.
+MP is a global supplier of cellular, UWB, Wi-Fi and other wireless solutions for a variety of applications, including smartphones, wearables, laptops, tablets and IoT.

-IDP is a global supplier of RF, system-on-a-chip and power management solutions for applications in wireless infrastructure, defense, Wi-Fi, smart home, automotive and IoT.
+IDP is a global supplier of RF, system-on-a-chip and power management solutions for a wide range of markets, including cellular and IT infrastructure, automotive, renewable energy, defense and IoT.

-The "All other" category includes operating expenses such as stock-based compensation, amortization of intangible assets, acquisition and integration related costs, restructuring related charges, start-up costs, asset impairment and accelerated depreciation, (loss) gain on assets, and other miscellaneous corporate overhead expenses that the Company does not allocate to its reportable segments because these expenses are not included in the segment operating performance measures evaluated by the Company's CODM.
+The "All other" category includes operating expenses such as stock-based compensation expense, amortization of intangible assets, acquisition and integration related costs, restructuring related charges, goodwill impairment, fixed asset impairments, (loss) gain on sale of fixed assets, start-up costs and other miscellaneous corporate overhead expenses that the Company does not allocate to its operating segments because these expenses are not included in the segment operating performance measures evaluated by the Company's CODM.
+The Company's operating segments do not record intercompany revenue.
+The Company does not allocate gains and losses from investments, interest and other income (expense) or taxes to operating segments.
 The CODM does not evaluate operating segments using discrete asset information.
-The Company's operating segments do not record intercompany revenue.
-The Company does not allocate gains and losses from equity investments, interest and other (expense) income, or taxes to operating segments.
 Except as discussed above regarding the "All other" category, the Company's accounting policies for segment reporting are the same as for the Company as a whole.